jhendric98/servicetest/README.md

 * External quote lookups are wrapped with error handling so the API does not crash when the data source is unavailable.

 For details on supported versions and how to report security issues, see [SECURITY.md](SECURITY.md).

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started, our development process, and how to submit pull requests.

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.